John Fletcher Moulton, Baron Moulton: Career

 After a brilliant mathematical career at Cambridge and election to a Fellowship, Moulton became a London barrister, specialising in patent law.
 He also experimented on electricity and was elected a Fellow of the Royal Society.
 A great advocate for medical research, he was the first chair of the Medical Research Council.
 He was awarded the French Legion of Honour for his work in establishing international units for measuring electricity.

 Moulton also corresponded with Charles Darwin.

 Moulton became a Liberal Party Member of Parliament successively for Clapham 1885–86, South Hackney 1894–95, and Launceston 1898–1906.
 He backed the attempts of Gladstone to solve the problems in Ireland through Irish Home Rule.
 In 1906 Moulton was made Lord Justice on the Court of Appeal and Privy Councillor.
 In 1912 he entered the House of Lords with a life peerage and the title, created on 1 October, Baron Moulton, of Bank in the County of Southampton.

 The First World War gave Lord Moulton his greatest challenge.
 In 1914 he became chairman of a committee to advise on the supply of explosives, a difficult problem because the British had only a feeble organic chemistry industry.
 Before long Moulton became Director-General of the Explosives Department, first in the War Office and later in the Ministry of Munitions.
 He mobilised a brilliant group of administrators and scientists who expanded production more than 20-fold— throughout the war there was more explosives than shells to hold them.
 They also made fertilizers, and in 1917 became responsible for producing poisonous gases.
 Though loyal to orders, Moulton believed that poison gas was a departure from civilised warfare.

 During the entire four war years Lord Moulton worked a ten-hour day and took less than ten days holiday.
 At weekends he drove about the country to inspect munitions plants and to locate sites for new ones.
 He was awarded the Knight Commander of the Order of the Bath in 1915, the Knight Grand Cross of the Order of the British Empire in 1917, the Etoile Noir of France, the Order of Leopold (Belgium) and was the last person to receive the Order of the White Eagle before the collapse of the Russian monarchy.

 After the war, despite pressure to lead the expansion of the British chemical industry, he returned to his love: the law.
 He died in London on 9 March 1921.

-In July 1924, The Atlantic## published an impromptu speech Lord Moulton had given at the Authors' Club in London a few years prior to his death: "Law and Manners."
+In July 1924, The Atlantic published an impromptu speech Lord Moulton had given at the Authors' Club in London a few years prior to his death: "Law and Manners."
 In it, he addresses "the domain of Obedience to the Unenforceable."

 Family

-He married Clara Thomson née Hertz (widow of Robert William Thomson) on 24 April 1875.
-She died in 1888.